marconett/react-native-variations/README.md

 ### 5. Switching between variations

 Everything should be setup now.
-From now on, you can usethe `switch` command on the cli to switch between variations, for example: `yarn variation switch MySecondVariation`.
+From now on, you can use the `switch` command on the cli to switch between variations, for example: `yarn variation switch MySecondVariation`.

 ## Other libraries / motivation